 Polar’s packaging looks standard across the range and the M200 is no different.

-Inside you get the watch, a bespoke USB charging cable and pieces of paper that you will never read.
+Inside you get the watch, a USB extension cable for charging/data transfer and pieces of paper that you will never read.

 FORM – SHAPE – FIT

 It’s a nice shape and a nice size with a circular display.
 There’s nothing unusual in the shape or size of the watch,